Updated for the 2024-25 school year

 Be a U.S. citizen and have a valid passport until 3 months after the end of the program

-Have a conferred BA, BS, AA or AS degree or be enrolled as a sophomore, junior or a senior in a BA or BS program.
+Have an Associate's degree or be enrolled as a sophomore, junior or a senior in a Bachelor degree program.

 Be a native-like speaker of English